Find a Community

 5. Create a plan for disposing of unwanted items

 Figuring out what to do with no longer needed items can take time.
 While you likely have a variety of non-profit organizations in your community that welcome donations, it will probably take a few phone calls to figure out what they will take.
-Older electronics can sometimes be more difficult to dispose of.
+Older electronics can sometimes be more difficult to get rid of, check with your local recycling department to learn more about e-waste disposal options.

 6. Where and how to start downsizing